 To mitigate these integration problems, CI focuses on two things:

-state.
+Continuous delivery, the CD part of CI/CD, extends the deployment pipeline with automated production acceptance tests that validate that the code is in a deployable state.
 If passed, the code is automatically pushed into production.
 The goal of CD is to empower developers to self-deploy code to production and get immediate feedback to quickly fix any potential issue without having to go through operations.

 To increase the flow of work — a core goal of CI/CD (and DevOps in general) — deployment should be ideally done without any manual steps or handoffs.